 American Canyon

 Short term rentals are largely prohibited in American Canyon, although the relevant codes are old and only apply to some neighborhoods.
-Either way, a use permit from the Planning Commission is required, which few if any hosts have obtained.
+Either way, a use permit from the Planning Commission is required, which few if any hosts appear to have obtained.

 Antioch